 A QES is a specific digital signature implementation that has met the particular specifications of a government, including using a secure signature creation device, and been certified as ‘qualified’ by either that government or a party contracted by that government.

 Local Technology Standards

-As part of the European Union, the UK defines different classes of electronic signatures, as specified in Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (eIDAS Regulation), including qualified electronic signatures in the local Electronic Signature Regulations ("ECA 2000").
+As part of the European Union, the UK defines different classes of electronic signatures, as specified in the eIDAS Regulation, including qualified electronic signatures in the local Electronic Signature Regulations ("ECA 2000").
 A Qualified Electronic Signature is automatically granted the equivalent legal effect of a handwritten signature.
 Where a Qualified Electronic Seal is used (by legal persons such as corporate entities) the integrity of the data and correctness of the origin of the data shall be presumed.
 The enforceability or validity of a document signed by electronic signature, regardless of technology or certification, depend on the evidence associated with a particular signature (or seal).

 DISCLAIMER: The information on this site is for general information purposes only and is not intended to serve as legal advice.
 Laws governing electronic signature may change quickly, so DocuSign cannot guarantee that all the information on this site is current or correct.
 Should you have specific legal questions about any of the information on this site, you should consult with a licensed attorney in your area.